Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 2. Electrical Testers

-In HVAC, you will have to work around live electrical power, so some type of electrical tester is a must.
+In HVAC, you will have to work around live electrical power, so a quality electrical tester is a must.
 The picture shows one tester that can perform multiple functions (multi-meter), while the other will only let you know where electricity is present.

 3. The Sawzall